 - To stimulate informed public debate concerning the UK’s nuclear weapons programme and nuclear disarmament, especially amongst decision-makers and other influential actors.

 - To promote openness, transparency, and accountability as far as is possible within the UK’s nuclear weapons programme.

 Trish has been working with NIS since 2010.
-She combines senior marketing and management experience gained in the IT industry with many years campaigning experience on nuclear and environmental issues.
+She combines senior marketing and management experience gained in the IT industry with more than 20 years campaigning experience on nuclear, peace and environmental issues.
 Her work with Nuclear Information Service includes planning and executing projects and events, communications, fund raising and volunteer co-ordination.

 Preeti Anchan joined NIS as a volunteer in 2018.
 She brings experience in IT and administration and assists NIS with research, analysis and administration development.

 Venny joined NIS as a volunteer in 2019.
 She brings accounts and administration experience to the team and assists NIS with research and administration.

 Duncan is a retired ACMA qualified accountant with 16 years experience in industry followed by over 25 years in the voluntary sector.
 He is the Nuclear Information Service Company Secretary, providing financial management advice and ensuring that company legal and governance obligations are met.